-Even though industry insiders keep telling us that the popularity of ebooks is waning, Amazon is still the undisputed champion of the ereader market, and its cheapest Kindle model is one of the best-selling ebook readers on the planet.
+Even though industry insiders keep telling us that the popularity of ebooks is waning, Amazon is still the undisputed champion of the ereader market, and its cheapest Kindle model is one of the best-selling ebook readers on the whole planet.

-The 2016 model is the eighth generation of Amazon's entry-level Kindle and as of 2018 is still the most recent.
-We gave the 2014 seventh-generation Kindle a positive review, and this latest version sees the design revised once more, and some new features added.
+This 2016 model is the eighth generation of Amazon's entry-level Kindle and as of 2018 is still the most recent.
+We gave the 2014 seventh-generation Kindle a generally positive review, and this latest version sees the design revised once more, as well as adding some new features.

 The 2016 Kindle launched at £59.99/$79.99 (about AU$105) if you bought it 'With Special Offers' – meaning that adverts come up on the lock screen – or £69.99/$99.99 (about AU$130) if you don't want to see any promotions.

 But is the original ereader still the best basic option out there?
 If you have the 2014 model, is it worth upgrading?

 - Take a look at our Best Kindle round-up

 The design is the major change in the new version of the Amazon Kindle – the Kindle Fire-like design has been dropped in favor of something a little sleeker, and this Kindle is slimmer, lighter and shorter than ever before.

 The bezels are a little thinner, making the device feel much more compact, and easier to hold in one hand.
 It's 16% lighter than the Kindle that went before it, and a whole 1.5mm slimmer as well.